NavneetChauhan22/SupplyChainDashboard/README.md

 - **Manufacturing Efficiency Dashboard** - It has a dual axis chart to show manufacturing costs as bar chart for each product and a line graph to show revenue generated.
 It has a Pie Chart to show defect rates by product types.
 It has two more bar charts to show average lead time and profitabilty each by product type.

-- Production Volume Dashboard.
-It shows a pie chart to reflect %age of product volumes aligned with different locations.
+- **Production Volume Dashboard** It shows a pie chart to reflect %age of product volumes aligned with different locations.
 It has a bubble chart to show manufacturing costs vs product volumes.
 It has a heat map to show prodcution volume across different locations.
 Also, a bar chart to production volume by bar chart.

 - And Lastly, we have a data story highlighting key insights.